 The discover of a sign of true intellect outside ourselves procures us something of the emotion Robinson Crusoe must have felt when he saw the imprint of a human foot on the sandy beach of his island.
 I was fifteen when I first met Sherlock Holmes, fifteen years old with my nose in a book as I walked Sussex Downs and nearly stepped on him.
 In my defence I must say that it was an engrossing book… — Laurie R. King, The Beekeeper’s Apprentice

 I never used to keep close track of the phases of the moon.
 So I didn’t know that it was one night shy of being full when a young woman sat down across from me in McAnally’s pub and asked me to tell her all about something that could get her killed. — Jim Butcher, Fool Moon

 As for me, beginnings are something I strive to do well.
 I’ve written some I’m very fond of.
-Sometimes they come to me in a flash of inevitability, like the opening of Taco Del and the Fabled Tree of Destiny or A Princess of Passyunk (Book View Café Press), which actually arrived in the voice of the character telling the tale.
+Sometimes they come to me in a flash of inevitability, like the opening of The Antiquities Hunter (Pegasus Crime) and the novelette “Tinkerbell on Walkabout” (Book View Café Press), which is the genesis story of the series character Gina Miyoko.

-And since I mentioned WP Kinsella’s connection to my short story “Distance” (in Future Games), I’ll close with the first lines of that story…
+And since I mentioned WP Kinsella’s connection to my first contact short story “Distance” (in Future Games), I’ll close with the first lines of that story…

 In the movies, you were slumped at your computer console, fast asleep, surrounded by empty Pepsi cans and candy wrappers, when the system pinged.
 You woke on a tide of adrenaline, flinging candy wrappers and crumpled cans to the lab floor and, after a moment of disorientation, realized WHAT THAT SOUND MEANT.